parasol-framework/parasol/readme.md

 * Cryptography support (AES)
 * Database connectivity (MySQL, SQLite)

-The Parasol environment is platform neutral, so your scripts will work in the same way on any supported platform.
-In addition we are aiming to ensure that programs are distributed in sand-boxed, permission-based archives so that users can feel comfortable running any software package without fear of being compromised.
+The Parasol environment is platform neutral and applications will work in the same way on all supported platforms.
+In addition we are aiming for programs to be distributed in sand-boxed, permission-based archives so that users can feel comfortable running any software package without concerns of being compromised.

-### 1.1 Contributions

-If you'd like to contribute to this project then please visit our project page at Bitbucket.
-There are no barriers to contribute and ad-hoc submissions can be accepted.

-The first release of Parasol is dedicated to the memory of Maxim Shemanarev, whose seminal work on AGG makes our vector engine possible.

 ## 2. Build Process

 We strongly recommend using the GCC compiler to build the framework.
-If you are running Windows then we recommend using MSys and MinGW, a GCC port for Windows that is compatible with the makefiles in this archive.
+If you are running Windows then we recommend using MSys and MinGW, which is a GCC port that is compatible with the makefiles in this archive.
 Please refer to section 2.3 of this document for Windows development instructions.
 Targeting Android will require Cygwin.

 Linux systems require a few package dependencies to be installed first.
 For an Apt based system such as Debian or Ubuntu, execute the following: